kimjisena/dsa-with-js/sort/selection-sort/README.md

 **data structure**: `Array`

+**bonus**
-**bonus**: performance is not affected by the composition of the dataset
+- performance is not affected by the composition of the dataset
+- can be used for datasets with large records and small keys